Transport in France: getting around by car, bus, rail and air

 Key information about driving in France

-You must have your driving licence, car registration papers and insurance documents with you at all times, and you must carry a warning triangle and fluorescent safety vest inside the main body of your car at all times.
+You must have your driving licence, car registration papers and insurance documents with you at all times.
+You must also always carry a warning triangle and fluorescent safety vest inside the main body of your car.
 You will be fined €90 per item if you do not have them on you.
 Standard speed limits in France are:

-All drivers and passengers must wear seatbelts wherever they are sitting in the car, and mobile telephones must not be used while driving.
-As in the UK, it is advisable to not drink alcohol at all if you are driving, and the drink drive limit is lower than in the UK.
-Radar is used increasingly on motorways and other major roads; you will receive a fine for driving over the limit – starting at €68 for driving by less than 20km/h (12mph) more, and rising up to €1500 for speeding by more than 50km/h (31mph) and an automatic licence suspension of three years.
+All drivers and passengers must wear seatbelts wherever they are sitting in the car, and you can’t use a mobile while driving.
+As in the UK, it’s advised not to drink alcohol at all if you are driving.
+The drink drive limit is lower than in the UK (0.5mg/ml).
+Radar is increasingly common on motorways and other major roads; you will receive a fine for driving over the limit.
+It starts at €68 for driving by less than 20km/h (12mph) more, and rising up to €1,500 for speeding by more than 50km/h (31mph) and an automatic licence suspension of three years.

-Driving Licences in France
+Driving licences in France

 If you are staying in France for fewer than 90 days and carry a valid EU driving licence, you do not need anything further to drive in France.
-If you are moving to France permanently, we recommend exchanging your UK licence for an international driving licence – you do not have to take a test to do this.
-This will not replace an original licence; instead, it acts as an official certificate of validity of the licence as an internationally recognised document.
+If you are moving to France permanently, we recommend exchanging your UK licence for an international driving licence.
+You do not have to take a test to do this.
+This will not replace an original licence.
+Instead, it acts as an official certificate of validity of the licence as an internationally recognised document.